Stan0033/CZA-Installer/README.md

 When does it serve as installer maker?
-- when yo start it from the .exe
+- when you start it from the .exe

 When does it serve as installer?
 - when you associate .cza file with the app and double-click on a .cza file